Norfolk Southern Railway: 21st century

 In 2016, a proposed merger that had been months in the pipeline with Canadian Pacific was abandoned abruptly.
 According to NS's 2022 Annual Report to Investors, at the end of 2022, NS had 19,300 employees, 3,190 locomotives, and 40,470 freight cars.
 At the end of 2022, the transport of coal made up 14% of the total operating revenue of NS, general merchandise (automotive, chemicals, metals, construction materials, agriculture commodities, consumer products, paper, clay, forest products, and more) made up 57%, and intermodal made up 29% of the total.

-On December 12, 2018, Norfolk Southern announced that it would be leaving its hometown of Norfolk, Virginia after 38 years and relocating its headquarters to Atlanta, Georgia.
+On December 12, 2018, Norfolk Southern announced that it would be leaving its hometown of Norfolk, Virginia after 38 years and moving its headquarters to Atlanta.
 The new Atlanta headquarters building opened on November 10, 2021.
 In June 2023, Norfolk Southern became the first major North American railroad to offer sick time to all union workers.
 In July 2023, Norfolk Southern announced plans to purchase the Cincinnati Southern Railway for $1.6 billion.
 Cincinnati voters approved the sale in the November 2023 election.
 Norfolk Southern will pay the city $1.6 billion and Cincinnati will establish a trust fund with the money, with earned interest going back to Cincinnati to maintain infrastructure.

 In 2024, the company nominated a slate of new board members.
 In a letter to shareholders, NS asked them to vote for its slate of 13 nominees at its May shareholder meeting.
 The company defended its choice of board members, citing the board's work to improve long-term shareholder value, hold management accountable, and improve safety and operational performance.
-Among the 13 nominees, two of them are for new independent directors—Richard H. Anderson, former CEO of Amtrak and Delta Air Lines, and Heidi Heitkamp, a former U.S. Senator.
+Among the 13 nominees, two of them are for new independent directors—Richard H. Anderson, former CEO of Amtrak and Delta Air Lines, and Heidi Heitkamp, a former US Senator.
 In 2023, retired Navy Admiral Philip Davidson, and Francesca DeBiase, former executive at McDonald's Corporation, were appointed to the board.